urunrefined/xnp2/readme.txt

 Mouse capture is done via "clicking" on the emulator screen.
 To get out of this mode press F12.

+To acces the bios press F11 right at the start.
+If you miss it, press SUPER-I to reset and press F11 right after.

 TODO:
 * Create a new config file.
 The old one has a thousand options - most should be discarded.
 Valid options IMHO are: viewport-mode, cpu type, memory,